-At the end of each fall and spring semester approximately one week is set aside for final examinations.
-The schedule is published by the Academic Affairs office, with two hours allotted to each examination.
-Any deviation from the finals schedule must be approved by the school dean.
+At the end of each fall and spring semester approximately one week is set aside for examination week.
+Examination week is established as a time to administer end-of-course examinations.
+For laboratory, internship, and other special courses approved by the school dean, examination week will be the last week of classes.
+For all other courses, examination week will be the week after the last day of classes.
+The end-of-course examination schedule is published by the Academic Affairs office.
+It is Arkansas Tech University policy that each full-time and each part-time faculty member will administer, at the assigned time, an end-of-course examination appropriate for each course assigned to the faculty member.
+Failure to administer an end-of-course examination, at the assigned time, may be considered an act of insubordination.
+Any deviation from the end-of-course examination schedule must be approved by the school dean.
 Instructors who wish to administer a single test to multiple sections of a course should submit such a request to the Academic Affairs office at least two months before examination week.
-In the summer terms there is no separate schedule of examinations--instructors give the examinations during the final meeting or meetings of courses.
+In the summer terms there is no separate schedule of examinations-instructors give the end-of-course examinations the last day of the summer term.